NickCMoore/xmas-food-quiz/README.md

 * [CSS3](https://en.wikipedia.org/wiki/CSS) - CSS3 used to implement styling for the quiz.

+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - JavaScript used for game functions and logic.

 * [Github](https://github.com/) - GitHub was used to store, manage, track and control code changes for the quiz.

 * [Gitpod](https://www.gitpod.io/) - Gitpod was used for website deployment.